 HIT BY CAR WHILE WALKING CROSSING THE STREET IN ST. PAUL – MN LAWYER

-According to a recent news report, only three of 10 automobile drivers stop for pedestrians crossing streets at non-signaled crosswalks in St. Paul, according to city researchers.
-This has led to many St. Paul accidents where a person is hit in a crosswalk or legally crossing the street.
-Each top rated car accident attorney from our office has had represented many people injured in an accident crossing the street.
+According to a recent news report, just three of 10 automobile drivers stop for pedestrians crossing streets at non-signaled crosswalks in St. Paul.
+This has led to many St. Paul accidents where a person is hit in a crosswalk crossing the street.
+Each top rated car accident attorney from our office has represented people injured in an accident crossing the street.

 St. Paul police hope their “Stop for Me” campaign — which started Monday — might change that.
-The campaign will involve officers joining volunteers to hold awareness and enforcement events across St. Paul to highlight the importance of drivers stopping for pedestrians at crosswalks.
+The campaign will involve officers joining volunteers to hold awareness and enforcement events across St Paul.
+The purpose is to highlight the importance of drivers stopping for pedestrians at crosswalks.
 When a car hits someone crossing the street, the injury can be serious.
 Our lawyers have represented many people in St. Paul injured in accidents like this.

-Multi-threat crashes — which occur when pedestrians cross four-lane roads and a driver pulls around a vehicle that has stopped for a person crossing the street — also are a focus of the campaign.
+Multi-threat crashes occur when pedestrians cross four-lane roads and a driver pulls around another vehicle that has stopped.
+For example, for a person crossing the street.
+These situations are also a focus of the campaign.
 In many cases, the driver pulling around a stopped car is unaware that a pedestrian is crossing the street.

-And, this year police will be more likely to mark the “Endangerment” box on citations for drivers who failed to stop and have endangered life or property.
-That results in the driver having to appear in court rather than just paying a fine.
+In addition, this year police will be more likely to mark the “Endangerment” box on citations for drivers who failed to stop at a crosswalk.
+The driver will then have to appear in court, rather than just paying a fine.